Skip to Main Content

 • Block a high number of SMB connection attempts from one system to others in the network over a short period of time

-• Perform dark web monitoring periodically to verify if data from the organization is available for sell in the black market
+• Perform dark web monitoring periodically to verify if data from the organization is available for sale in the black market

 • Perform penetration tests